Common College Scholarship Requirements Guide

 Requirements for university-specific scholarships

 Just as you need to be a resident of a particular state to apply for its state scholarships, university-specific scholarships require that you be a student at that specific university.
-The vast majority of colleges will have scholarships specifically for their students, with the largest and most generous ones typically being at bigger universities with large endowments.
+The vast majority of colleges will have scholarships specifically for their students.
+The largest and most generous ones are typically at bigger universities with large endowments.

 If you anticipate that cost of attendance will play a large part in choosing your college, researching university-specific scholarships would be a good idea to help narrow down choices.
 Further, within this subset of scholarship types, there are also often those geared only towards certain majors.